okpakomarvis/java-kreativstorm-training-hospital-management-app/documentation.md

 *** Added Jackson Package to POM file for JSON POGO converters
 *** Added spring-boot-data-validation package to POM file for data validation
 *** Added  h2 database Package to the POM file for embedded Database
+*** Added application.yml file to the resource folder